stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Another approach to avoiding intermediate results can be summarized as the
-following: “we can use functions that operate on normal lists, arrays, vectors, etc. and let GHC rewrite combinations of these functions in such a way that we still get one tight loop processing entire thing in one pass”.
+following: “we can use functions that operate on normal lists, arrays, vectors, etc. and let GHC rewrite combinations of these functions in such a way that we still get one tight loop processing the entire thing in one pass”.

 So here's where rewrite rules come into play.
 There is one problem with this approach though: too many functions to account for.
-The standard dictionary of functional programmer includes the following list-specific functions:
+The standard dictionary of a functional programmer includes the following list-specific functions:
 `map`, `filter`, `(++)`, `foldr`, `foldl`, `dropWhile`, etc. Let's say optimistically, we want to be able to work with 10 functions so they all play nicely together and get rewritten into high-performance code by GHC.